 Classes are for Chinese-speaking adults at the beginner and lower intermediate levels.
-Classes are held in the Strathcona Elementary School (Primary Buildings) 590 East Pender Street, either five mornings a week, two hours per morning, or two or four evenings a week, two and one-half hours per evening.
+Classes are held in the Strathcona Elementary School (Primary Buildings), 590 East Pender Street, either five mornings a week, two hours per morning, or two or four evenings a week, two and one-half hours per evening.
 Special pronunciation classes are also available.
 Registration is every second month.
 Anyone interested should go to the School Canadiana Office during office hours to be tested and to be put on the waiting list.
+Consult the Communication Arts Schedule of Events for session dates.